Murder of Paige Birgfeld

 The murder of Paige Birgfeld occurred on June 28, 2007, in Grand Junction, Colorado.
-Birgfeld, a 34-year-old woman, was reported missing by her 8-year-old daughter.
-On July 1, 2007, Birgfeld's red Ford Focus car was found on fire in a parking lot, without any trace of Birgfeld.
+Birgfeld, a 34-year-old woman, was reported missing by her 8-year-old daughter on June 28, 2007.
+On July 1, 2007, Birgfeld's red Ford Focus car was found on fire in a parking lot a few miles from her home, without any trace of Birgfeld.
 The investigation into her disappearance took an unexpected turn when it was discovered that Birgfeld was living a double life as an escort in a secret business called Models Inc., under the alias "Carrie".

 Her remains were discovered on March 6, 2012, in the Route 50 area of Wells Gulch in Delta County, approximately 30 miles (48 km) southeast of Grand Junction.
 Among the remains was duct tape, leading authorities to conclude that Birgfeld had been kidnapped and murdered.
 Lester Ralph Jones was the prime suspect in Birgfeld's disappearance.
 Jones was Birgfeld's former client with a history of domestic violence.
 In November 2014, 63-year-old Jones was charged with kidnapping, first-degree murder, felony murder, and second-degree murder involving the death of Paige Birgfeld.
 On December 27, 2016, Jones was found guilty on all charges and sentenced to life imprisonment without the possibility of parole.
-Jones is currently serving his sentence at the Fremont Correctional Facility.
+As of 2021, Jones was serving his sentence at the Fremont Correctional Facility.

-The disappearance and murder of Birgfeld attracted national attention and become subject of extensive media coverage.
+The disappearance and murder of Birgfeld attracted national attention and became the subject of extensive media coverage.

 Victim

 Paige Meredith Birgfeld was born on April 27, 1973, in Atlanta, Georgia.
 At some point she along with her parents moved to Denver, Colorado, where she attended high school.
 In 1995, Birgfeld married her high school boyfriend, Howard "Ron" Beigler.
 Birgfeld studied nursing for a period at the University of Florida.
-They divorced in 1997 because Beigler did not want children and Birgfeld did.
+The couple divorced in 1997 because Beigler did not want children and Birgfeld did.
 Her parents, Suzanne and Frank Birgfeld, described her as "a loving, devoted, and excellent mother".

 In 1997, Birgfeld met Rob Dixon, a wealthy businessman whom she married a year later.
 The couple moved to a big house on Hill Avenue, in Grand Junction, Colorado.
 Birgfeld and Dixon had three children: Jess, Taft, and Kohl.
 The two had a complicated and volatile relationship, to the point where Birgfeld called 911 after a dispute in 2004.
 Birgfeld stated that her husband had threatened that she would "come home and find [their children] all murdered".
 A year later, Birgfeld accused Dixon of attacking her, leading to him being charged with third-degree assault.
 In 2006, they divorced, and Dixon moved to Philadelphia, Pennsylvania.
 Birgfeld kept the house and custody of their three children.

 Birgfeld worked different jobs after her second divorce, including her pre-school dance business and sold high-end kitchen supplies for a company called Pampered Chef.
 At the time of her disappearance, Birgfeld had started reconnecting romantically with her first ex-husband, Howard Beigler.